google/zetasql/docs/one-pager.md

 WHERE timestamp_col = "2014-09-27 12:30:00.45 America/Los_Angeles"
 ```

+<a id=timezone></a>
-##### Timezone
+##### Time zone

-Since timestamp literals must be mapped to a specific point in time, a timezone
+Since timestamp literals must be mapped to a specific point in time, a time zone
 is necessary to correctly interpret a literal.
-If a timezone is not specified
+If a time zone is not specified
-as part of the literal itself, then the default timezone value, which is set by
+as part of the literal itself, then ZetaSQL uses the default time zone
-the ZetaSQL implementation, is used.
+value, which the ZetaSQL implementation sets.

-Timezones are represented by strings in the following canonical format, which
+ZetaSQL represents time zones using strings in the following canonical
-represents the offset from Coordinated Universal Time (UTC).
+format, which represents the offset from Coordinated Universal Time (UTC).

 Format: